alkalaminstitute/bunyaan_poc/README.md

 ```

-In terminal 2 run:
+In terminal 2 run change directories to the frontend folder, remove any pre-existing node:

 ```
 cd frontend
 rm -r node_modules
-nmp install
+npm install
 npm start --port 3000
 ```

-After running npm start you should see a widnow open that will have the UI for interacting with the blockchain, which you started using python manage.py runserver
+After running npm start you should see a window open that will have the UI for interacting with the blockchain, which you started using python manage.py runserver

-6. To start multiple nodes you will have to repeat the steps above in a new folder.
+6. To start multiple nodes you will have to repeat the steps above with a repo clone in a new folder.
 Make sure you start the blockchain and React on different ports for the additional nodes.
 For example if you have three nodes you will run:

 ```
 python manage.py runserver 8000